The Writing Center

 We are your fellow students from all different majors at Concordia University Chicago.
 We are passionate about writing and helping others to learn.
 Students can use the experience and support of writing coaches to help them become better writers and readers.

 The director of the writing center, Dr. Aimee Krall-Lanoue, was a writing tutor when she was a graduate student at the University of Wisconsin-Milwaukee.
 In that former capacity, she helped student tutors and basic writers work together to be successful in their composition class.

-The Writing Center @ Concordia University Chicago is located in the basement of Klinck Memorial Library.
+The Writing Center at Concordia University Chicago is located in the lower level of the Klinck Memorial Library.
 To get to us, take the stairs immediately to the left of the library entrance, walk through the double doors and turn right.
-We are in the Academic Center for Excellence (ACE).
+We are adjacent to the Academic Center for Excellence (ACE).

-The Writing Center is a place where all students can come to talk with peers about any aspect of the writing process at any point in the process.
-Students can come:
+The Writing Center is a place where all students can come to talk with peers about any aspect of writing at any point in the process.

 - brainstorm ideas about topics